Aleksandr Matovnikov: Biography

 In 1987, Matovnikov took part in the protection of the General Secretary Mikhail Gorbachev, who came on a state visit to Washington DC.
 In 1988, he ensured the safety of British Prime Minister Margaret Thatcher during her visit to the areas of Armenia affected by the earthquake.
 In 1992, he graduated from the Higher School of the Ministry of Security of Russia.

 Matovnikov took part in the First and Second Chechen Wars, in several special operations, including in the North Caucasus.
-He was one of the leaders of the storming of the hospital in Budyonnovsk, participated in the anti-terrorist operation in the "Nord-Ost" on Dubrovka, and investigated the circumstances of the storming of the school in Beslan.
+He was one of the leaders of the responses to the Budyonnovsk hospital, and Moscow theater hostage crises.
+He further was part of an investigation into the circumstances of the Beslan school siege.
 In Chechen circles he had the nickname "Chekist".

 After serving about 30 years in Alpha, in 2013, Matkovnikov was transferred to work in the Ministry of Defense, and then appointed to the post of Deputy Commander of the Special Operations Forces of the Main (Intelligence) Directorate of the General Staff of the Russian Armed Forces.

 In 2015, after Alexey Dyumin left for the post of Deputy Defense Minister, Matovnikov became Commander of the MTR and Deputy Chief of the Main Directorate of the General Staff of the Russian Armed Forces.

-According to media reports, Matovnikov was a special assignment officer under Russian President Vladimir Putin and was one of the leaders of secret military operations abroad, including in Ukraine, where, during the annexation of Crimea to Russia, he coordinated the actions of personnel.
-He was also at the command posts he took part in the Russian military intervention in the Syrian Civil War during the Syrian civil war.
+According to media reports, Matovnikov was a special assignment officer under Russian President Vladimir Putin and was one of the leaders of secret military operations abroad, including in Ukraine, where he coordinated the actions of personnel during Russia's annexation of Crimea.
+He was also at the command posts he took part in the Russian intervention in the Syrian civil war.

-In 2017, in the rank of Major General by decree of Putin, Matovnikov was awarded the title "Hero of the Russian Federation", in his own words, "for Syria."
+In 2017, in the rank of Major General by decree of Putin, Matovnikov was awarded the title Hero of the Russian Federation, in his own words, "for Syria."
 Due to the closed nature of the service, he first appeared in public and in front of cameras only during the award ceremony, despite the fact that the names of most of the Syrian "Heroes of Russia" are classified.